How Much Does It Cost to Get My Return Prepared?

 g.
 Responding to and/or resolving IRS notices due to client or IRS errors.

 10) Other Services.
 We provide many other services beyond income tax preparation.
-Each service is uniquely priced based upon your requirements are and what we will provide to you.
+Each service is uniquely priced based upon your specific needs and what services we will need to provide for you.
 We will inform you of the specific cost for each service based upon what you require at that time!